 it is much easier to have a CBD gummy at work or in the car when you are busy and travelling.
 Using oil requires you to carefully measure the dose and there is always the risk of spills.

 CBD gummies are usually a cheaper option of getting the same dose of CBD.

-Yes, but hemp gummies are likely to only contain hemp (seed) oil and not any CBD!
-Hemp gummies do not contain any CBD in them, as opposed to CBD gummies.
+Hemp gummies are likely to only contain hemp (seed) oil and do not contain any CBD, as opposed to CBD gummies.
 Hemp oil contains healthy fat and is therefore a healthy addition to a balanced diet.